-- Children know where they are in their learning and they understand the next steps they need to take to improve or reach the next level. - Planning is annotated to show where children are in their learning and how lessons are adapted to address particular needs. - Children are clear about the lesson objective and success criteria. - Children can articulate what they have learned in the lesson. - Teachers and other adults intervene appropriately to move children on in their learning. - Children are given detailed feedback orally and/or written, which they understand, and are given time to improve their work. - Children work independently with confidence and enthusiasm. - Children are given opportunities to self and peer assess.
+- Children know where they are in their learning and they understand the next steps they need to take to improve or reach the next level. - Planning is adapted to show where children are in their learning and how lessons are adapted to address particular needs. - Children are clear about the lesson objective and success criteria. - Children can articulate what they have learned in the lesson. - Teachers and other adults intervene appropriately to move children on in their learning. - Children are given detailed feedback orally and/or written using Pink to Think, Green for Good, which they understand, and are given time to improve their work. - Children work independently with confidence and enthusiasm. - Children are given opportunities to self and peer assess.